psu-online-education/components/README.md

-# PSU-OOE Components!
+# Penn State Online Education Components!
 The majority of design work is maintained in this CMS-agnostic monorepo.
 ## Using Components
 This documentation is aimed at people that wish to use components.

 The recommended way to use components it through NPM.
-Each component has a corresponding package hosted in the [Github Package Registry](https://github.com/orgs/PSU-OOE/packages?repo_name=components).
+Each component has a corresponding package hosted in the [Github Package Registry](https://github.com/orgs/psu-online-education/packages?repo_name=components).

 ### Via CDN
 @TODO: Ask the security office about hosting packages via CDN.